nicoB8/Bootcamp-Azure-Asp.Net-Core-DevOps/2018/README.md

 - [Visual Studio Team Services)](https://www.visualstudio.com/team-services/)

 ## What you will need before the bootcamp?
-Before the bootcamp, we encourage you to make sure you have all the requirement software so you can concentrate on learning and not running installations.
+Before the bootcamp, we encourage you to make sure you have all the required software so you can concentrate on learning and not running installations.
 Make sure you get all the source code and install all the required software.

 ### Azure subscription
 If you don't own an Azure subscription already, you can create your free account today.
 It comes with 200$ credit, so you can experience almost everything without spending a dime.